 In this post you will learn:

-- How cloud security differs from on-premise security
+How cloud security differs from traditional cybersecurity

 |Cloud Security—the cloud service provider and customer share security responsibility||On-Premises Security—the enterprise is responsible for security end to end|

 |Cloud Security—relies on API-driven security tools||On-Premises Security—uses individually managed security tools|